dlparker/raft-consensus/docs/source/components.rst

 use of this technique.

-It also requires that the constructor be supplied with an implememtaion of the App API, which is effectively the part of the system that does the work that is coordinated by the raft algorithm.
+It also requires that the constructor be supplied with an implementation of the App API, which is effectively the part of the system that does the work that is coordinated by the raft algorithm.
 For example, a banking app might operate on an account, crediting and debiting the funds in the account.
 The raft algorithm